A signature education initiative of Duke University

 - Experiential learning at the Duke Campus Farm will allow students the opportunity to both put science into practice and enact alternatives to the current industrial agrifood system.

 - By critically examining food and farming in literary texts and other in forms of cultural production, students will critically consider the relationship between narrative representations of food and farming and the concrete ways in which we work to produce, share, and consume.

 Prerequisite: Writing 101

-Course fee: $300; Duke provides additional grant aid to cover the cost of any course fee for all students receiving financial aid.
+Course fee: $1,000; Duke provides additional grant aid to cover the cost of any course fee for all students receiving financial aid.
 The course fee is in addition to tuition, room and board.
 Contact Duke's Karsh Office of Undergraduate Financial Support (firstname.lastname@example.org) for more information.